pfederi/Next-Wave/README.md

 ## Acknowledgments

 - Thanks to all beta testers
-- Special thanks to the Lake Zurich boat operators
+- Special thanks to the Lake boat operators - We would be delighted if you step on the gas a little more while departing from the dock.